 4. Maid Brigade

-Maid Brigade dates back to the late 1970s and offers a full range of home cleaning services to customers, including apartment cleaning and house cleaning that can be one-time or regular according to a customer’s needs.
-The company has been committed to its Green Clean Certified system that includes products and equipment based on the standards developed by the independent Green Seal organization.
-It’s a detailed commitment and Maid Brigade explains its green cleaning standards very transparently on its website, making it one of the most environmentally-friendly options on this list.
+Maid Brigade offers a full range of home cleaning services to customers, including apartment cleaning and house cleaning that can be one-time or regular according to a customer’s needs.
+The company has been committed to its Green Clean Certified system since 2007.
+It includes products and equipment based on standards developed by the independent, non-profit Green Seal organization.
+The Maid Brigade website explains its green cleaning standards in great detail.

-This company currently ranks #347 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1979 and franchising since 1980, the number of locations has declined in recent years from a recent high of 500 in 2011 to the current total of 450 (up from the previous year’s total of 447), only one of which is company-owned and 82 of which are located outside the U.S.
+Founded by Bart Puett and Don Hay in Atlanta, Georgia in 1979 and franchising since 1980, the number of locations has declined in recent years from a recent high of 500 in 2011 to the current total of 450 (up from the previous year’s total of 447), only one of which is company-owned and 82 of which are located outside the US.

-This company currently ranks #80 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1991 and franchising since 1997, the number of locations has steadily climbed during the last 10 years from 104 in 2008 to the current total of 268 (up from the previous year’s total of 252), only one of which is company-owned and nine of which are located outside the U.S.
+Founded by Mark Kushinsky and Richard Sparacio in Boston in 1991 and franchising since 1997, the number of locations has risen steadily to the current total of 268 (up from the previous year’s total of 252), only one of which is company-owned and 10 of which are located outside the US.

 6. The Cleaning Authority

-The Cleaning Authority was started by its original owners back in 1977 in the Baltimore-Washington metro area, but it was Steve Robinson and Tim Evankovich, who bought the company in 1989, who further developed it and started franchising in 1996.
-It uses its Detail-Clean Rotation System to make sure each of four home zones gets an extra deep cleaning attention at the right frequency.
-Its cleaning products are all environmentally responsible and sustainable.
+The Cleaning Authority was purchased by Steve Robinson and Tim Evankovich in 1989 from the original founders.
+The company’s Detail-Clean Rotation System ensures each of four home zones gets an extra deep cleaning at the right frequency.
+All the cleaning products used are environmentally responsible and sustainable.
 The menu of services includes one-time cleanings, move in/out cleanings, apartment cleaning, and house cleaning.

-This company currently ranks #374 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1978 and franchising since 1996, the number of locations has expanded during the past 10 years from 180 in 2008 to the current total of 228, three of which are company-owned and 10 of which are located outside the U.S.
+Founded in 1977 and franchising since 1996, the number of locations currently stands at 226 (two less than the previous year’s total), three of which are company-owned and seven of which are located outside the US.

 7. You’ve Got Maids